MDSV9/churn-prediction/README.md

 **IN PROGRESS**

 ## Overview
-This repository contains my submission for the Kaggle competition "Binary Classification with a Bank Churn Dataset - Playground Series - Season 4, Episode 1."
+This repository contains my late submission for the Kaggle competition "Binary Classification with a Bank Churn Dataset - Playground Series - Season 4, Episode 1."
 The goal of this competition is to predict whether a customer will continue with their bank account or close it (churn).

 ## Leaderboard Rank
-- My final leaderboard rank: [Your rank]
+- My post competition leaderboard rank: [Your rank]
-- Date of submission: [Submission date]
+- Date of submission: 2/22/2024

 ## Code and Notebooks
 ### Notebooks